bkkpro1980/BadPoint/README.md

-# BadEspPoint
+# BadPoint
- a super bad esp for entry point
+ a super bad script for entry point

 ```lua
 --[[This is made by